dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 data
 ```

-Now that the data is an the new directory we can now use xxd to convert the data into its binary equivalent
+Now that the data is in the new directory we can now use xxd to convert the data into its binary equivalent

 ```
 bandit12@bandit:/tmp/random_dir$ xxd -r data > binary